BlackTechX011/DeautherX/README.md

 - Click Connect and select the serial port of your ESP
 - Select your Deauther .bin file
 - Click Program

-- for more information visit https://github.com/SpacehuhnTech/esp8266_deauther/wiki/Installation#flashing-the-firmware-bin-file
+This Deauther is based on SpacehuhnTech esp8266_deauther so the installation is same for both project. for more information visit https://github.com/SpacehuhnTech/esp8266_deauther/wiki/Installation#flashing-the-firmware-bin-file
 #### drivers for your device:

 - CH340/CH341 Drivers: http://www.wch-ic.com/downloads/CH341SER_ZIP.html